xNimbleNavigatorx/Final-Project/README.md

   change in response to user input?
 * Does the program respond to mouse input?
 What, exactly, does the mouse do?
 * Does the program respond to keyboard input?
 How?
+* What graphical assets will be used?
 * Does the user have to do anything to install the program?

+Your specification should **not** include the following types of information:

+* The language you will use to create it.
+* Names of any specific files in the project.
+* How you will structure the classes, functions and code in your program.